pledge4future/WePledge/frontend/src/views/markdowns/methodology.md

 ### Geocoding

-Geocoding is done using the [openrouteservice](https://openrouteservice.org/dev/#/api-docs) geocoding service, which is built on top of the [Pelias](https://github.com/pelias/pelias), a modular, open-source search engine for the world.
+Geocoding is done using the [openrouteservice](https://openrouteservice.org/dev/#/api-docs) geocoding service, which is built on top of [Pelias](https://github.com/pelias/pelias), a modular, open-source search engine for the world.

-To find airports [geocoding_airport](https://github.com/pledge4future/co2calculator/blob/5ac4e624f742f404299276e013f0f0194e5ba6da/co2calculator/distances.py#L45), we use [Pelias search](https://github.com/pelias/documentation/blob/master/search.md) with the search text "Airplane" + **IATA-code**.
-To find train stations inside the EU [geocoding_train_stations](https://github.com/pledge4future/co2calculator/blob/5ac4e624f742f404299276e013f0f0194e5ba6da/co2calculator/distances.py#L156), we use the train station database of [Trainline EU](https://github.com/trainline-eu/stations).
+To find airports ([geocoding_airport](https://github.com/pledge4future/co2calculator/blob/5ac4e624f742f404299276e013f0f0194e5ba6da/co2calculator/distances.py#L45)), we use [Pelias search](https://github.com/pelias/documentation/blob/master/search.md) with the search text "**IATA-code** + Airport".
+For this, the user is asked to provide the IATA-codes of the start and end airport.
+To find train stations inside the EU ([geocoding_train_stations](https://github.com/pledge4future/co2calculator/blob/5ac4e624f742f404299276e013f0f0194e5ba6da/co2calculator/distances.py#L156)), we use the train station database of [Trainline EU](https://github.com/trainline-eu/stations).
+For this, the user is asked to provide the country and the name of the start and the end train station.
 For train trips outside of the EU and other modes of transport, we use [structured geocoding](https://github.com/pelias/documentation/blob/master/structured-geocoding.md) ([geocoding_structured](https://github.com/pledge4future/co2calculator/blob/5ac4e624f742f404299276e013f0f0194e5ba6da/co2calculator/distances.py#L98)).
 The structured geocoding parameters are:
 - country: highest-level administrative division supported in a search.
 Full country name or two-/three-letter abbreviations supported
     - e.g., Germany / "DE" / "DEU"
-- region: first-level administrative divisions within countries, analogous to states and provinces in the US and Canada
-    - e.g., Delaware, Ontario, Ardennes, Baden-Württemberg
-- county: administrative divisions between localities and regions
-    - e.g., Alb-Donau-Kreis
 - locality: equivalent to what are commonly referred to as cities (also municipalities)
     - e.g., Bangkok, Caracas
-- borough: mostly known in the context of NY, may exist in other cities like Mexico City
-    - e.g. Manhatten in NY, Iztapalapa in Mexico City
-- postalcode: postal code; note: This may not work for all countries!
-    - e.g., it works for the US and the UK, but not for Germany (and other countries)
 - address: street name, optionally also house number
-- neighbourhood: vernacular geographic entities that may not necessarily be official administrative divisions but are important nonetheless
-    - e.g. Notting Hill in London, Le Marais in Paris

 ### Distance computation